micheldiab/Sudoku/README.md

 # Sudoku

-Hello,This is a Sudoku game.
+Hello,this is a Sudoku game.

 If you are a beginner Sudoku player,please read the "Sudoku_instructions" file first.